oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 An Authorization Server MAY support both `attest_jwt_client_auth` and `attest_jwt_client_auth_dpop` and distinguish them by the following rules:

 - If the request contains an `OAuth-Client-Attestation-PoP` HTTP request header field, the receiving server MUST apply the validation rules of [](#verification-client-attestation-pop-jwt) and if present, a DPoP proof present in the request is validated according to {{RFC9449}} independently of this specification.
-- If no `OAuth-Client-Attestation-PoP` HTTP request header field is present, but a DPoP proof is, the receiving server MUST apply the validation rules of [](#verification-dpop-combined).
+- If an `OAuth-Client-Attestation` HTTP request header field and a DPoP proof are present, but no `OAuth-Client-Attestation-PoP` HTTP request header field, the receiving server MUST apply the validation rules of [](#verification-dpop-combined).
 - If the request contains an `OAuth-Client-Attestation` header field and a DPoP proof, but no OAuth-Client-Attestation-PoP header field, and the Authorization Server does not support `attest_jwt_client_auth_dpop`, it MUST reject the request (see [](#errors)).

 ## Client Attestation JWT {#verification-client-attestation-jwt}